dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 # USE THE OUTPUT FROM YOUR CLOUDFORMATION TEMPLATE.
 $ ssh -C ec2-user@ec2-34-254-244-45.us-east-1.compute.amazonaws.com
 ```

+Note for Windows users: Instead of the above command, you will need to follow these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) to use PuTTY to connect to the EC2 instance.

 ### 2. Once the connection has been established, start ingesting events into the Kinesis data stream by executing the jar file that has already been downloaded to the Ec2 instance.
 You will need to fill in the name of Kinesis data stream you have created earlier as the streamName parameter.